deimosfr/jeedom-status/README.md

 brew install jeedom-status
 ```

-Finally, the final steps are:
+Finally, the last steps are:
 * Open the bitbar application and define a folder to store plugins.
-* Download the file "[jeedom-status.1m.sh](https://github.com/deimosfr/jeedom-status/integration/bitbar/jeedom-status.1m.sh)" and add it to the bitbar plugins folder.
+* Download the plugin file "[jeedom-status.1m.sh](https://github.com/deimosfr/jeedom-status/integration/bitbar/jeedom-status.1m.sh)" and add it to the bitbar plugins folder.
-* Edit this "jeedom-status.1m.sh" file with a text editor and update "APIKEY" and "APIKEY" with your information:
+* Edit this "jeedom-status.1m.sh" plugin file with a text editor and update "APIKEY" and "APIKEY" with your information:

 ```bash
 APIKEY="YOUR API OR UER HASH KEY HERE"
 APIKEY="YOUR JEEDOM URL HERE"
 ```

+You're done, refresh bitbar and you'll get your global status.

 ## Linux - i3 and i3blocks